RBEGamer/T3DSO1104_KEY_REST_INTERACE/README.md

 Replace the BUTTON_ID with the button you want to call.
 To get this id you can use the scope webinterface or look at the `vpbc` function on line `13`.

+# POSTMAN
+To get the http calls i used wireshark.
+With POSTMAN i checked if calls are working.
+I exported (`./DSO.postman_collection.json`) the POSTMAN collection so you can test raound.

 # VIDEO
 This example takes a csv snapshot from channel 3 after 3seconds and save it to the usb drive.